ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes.

+## 4.1.0

+- Fix bug with override function.
+It did not override longer than until next scheduled change.
+Now it overrides until set to auto again.
+- Show override on node status.
+- Fix name filter on schedule merger node.

 ## 4.0.0

 This is a major rewrite of some of the central code, in order to lay ground for further development and maintenance.